Aloha! Let’s check that Hawaii refund status, shall we?

 Also, it may take longer than eight weeks if you file close to the deadline, as the department then has to deal with a massive crush of returns all coming in at once.
 Errors with your return will also cause delays.

 Hawaii is also unique in that it has a later tax filing deadline than the federal government and most states.
-Hawaii tax returns are due on April 20th, so if you’re running late on your taxes you’ve got a couple extra days to work on your state return after you file your federal.
-If you still haven’t filed your federal or your state, remember you can do them both for the current year or a prior year right here on PriorTax.
+While the typical deadline date for the rest of the U.S. states tends to fall around April 15th, Hawaii tax returns are usually due closer to April 20th.
+So if you’re running late, you’ve got a couple extra days to work on your state return after you file your federal.